microsoft/fluentui/packages/react-components/react-persona/Spec.md

 Persona has a slot for an `Avatar` and `PresenceBadge`, giving the user the ability to display an Avatar, a PresenceBadge, or Combine them into an Avatar with presence.

-### Text lines

-Other than styling and naming, the text lines in Persona remain the same.

 ## Sample Code

 ![Avatar](./etc/images/avatar.png)